Capital One Venture Rewards Credit Card vs. Chase Sapphire Preferred® Card: Which Card Is Right for You?

 Neither of these cards is flashy, but they’re both incredibly useful.
 The real questions come down to what trip you’re looking at, where you spend the most money, and what your long-term goals are.

 💡 Pro Tip: If you want instant, easy travel value with minimal learning curve, the Venture Card wins out, in my opinion.
-If you’re planning future Hyatt stays or international airline transfers, Earn 75,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening. can be super valuable.
+If you’re planning future Hyatt stays or international airline transfers, the Sapphire Preferred can be super valuable.

 Annual Fees, Credits, and Perks